orblivion/offline-cryptoparty/crypto_before.md

 Obviously it would make no sense as far a trust goes to give you the data myself, so I will guide you to how to find it from official pages.

-First GnuPG.
-If you go to: http://www.gnupg.org/ you will see that it endorses gpg4win.org for Windows and gpgtools.org for Mac OS X.

 ### 1) GPG4Win checksums

+* If you go to: http://www.gnupg.org/ you will see that it endorses gpg4win.org for Windows
 * Visit The [gpg4win package integrity](http://www.gpg4win.org/package-integrity.html) page.
 * Copy the sha1 checksums for the main installer.
 (TODO: give name)